-4. Thermal Expansion
+5. Thermal Expansion

 All metal standing seam roofs will expand and contract because of the material they are made from.
 The thermal coefficient of steel means it has one of the lowest expansions.
-Vertix EasySeamTM Roof System has a 10mm slot on the profile on the nail accommodate side to thermal expansion.
+Vertix EasySeam Roof System has a 10mm slot on the profile on the nail strip side to accommodate thermal expansion.
 If the external air temperature is 20 degrees centigrade when the roof is fitted, the fixing should be positioned in the centre of the slot.

 If the air temperature is above 30 degrees centigrade or the profile has been left out for any length of time in hot sun, the profile will contract more and the fixing needs to be back of centre.
-If the temperature below 10 is centigrade the fixing will need to be front of centre.
+If the temperature is below 10 degrees centigrade the fixing will need to be front of centre.

-Figure 4.1 Temperature dependant fixing positions
+Figure 5.1 Temperature dependant fixing positions